If money makes your brain loud, you do not need more detail. You need clarity at the right level.

 TL;DR

-Money anxiety thrives on uncertainty.
+Money anxiety grows in uncertainty.

 Some people avoid money because they do not care.
+Many people avoid money because they care deeply.

 Money anxiety is rarely about numbers alone.
 It is about not knowing.
-Not knowing if you are safe.
-Not knowing if you can afford something.
-Not knowing if a decision would be irresponsible.

 This is where a simple net worth habit helps.